yilmazK/mood-app/README.md

 ## Project Status

 This project is currently in development.
-This project was created for module assessments at the CODE University of Applied Sciences.
+This project was created during my studies at the CODE University of Applied Sciences in Berlin.

 ## Installation and Setup Instructions